ibm-cloud-docs/virtual-servers/vsi_kvm_console_connect.md

   ![Figure showing KVM console VPN notification window](images/kvm_vpn_note.png "Figure showing KVM console VPN notification window"){: caption="Figure 1.
 VPN notification window" caption-side="top"}

-4. In the KVM console window, enter the credentials to log in to the virtual server.
+4. In the KVM console window, enter your credentials to log in to the virtual server.

 ## Actions that are available in the KVM console window
 {: #available-actions}

 In the KVM console window, you can restart, power on, and power off the virtual server.
-To perform the actions, click the overflow icon on the upper right of the console's window, then click the appropriate action.
+To perform these actions, click the overflow icon on the upper right of the console's window, then click the appropriate action.

 You can also use the "Ctrl + Alt + Del" key combination from the actions.
 {: tip}